Is Guava Good for Diabetes? Benefits and Tips for Sugar Patients

 Can an individual with diabetes eat guava?

-Yes, people with diabetes can eat guava in moderation as its low glycaemic index and high fibre content help regulate blood sugar levels.
+Yes, people with diabetes can eat guava in moderation (a small portion per serving) as its low glycaemic index and high fibre content help regulate blood sugar levels.

 How do people with diabetes consume guava?